npm/arborist/README.md

   // url to the default registry.  defaults to npm's default registry
   registry: 'https://regisry.npmjs.org',

-  // prefer to deduplicate packages if possible, rather than choosing
-  // a newer version of a dependency.
-Defaults to false, ie, always
-  // try to get the latest and greatest deps.
-  preferDedupe: true,

   // if not provided, registry requests are unauthenticated
   auth: {
     'registry.npmjs.org': 'deadbeefcafebad',